How can we help to alleviate the loneliness epidemic among older people?

 The ultimate aim of the tool would be to help alleviate issues relating to loneliness, and to improve physical and mental health outcomes.

 The project forms part of the NHS Social Care Digital Information Programme, of which Bracknell Forest Council was a funding recipient.

-In our presentation at the SRA we will cover:
+In our presentation at the SRA we covered:

 - the background to the SCDIP programme

 - Bracknell Council’s proposal to the funders and the need for primary research